-Brief Summary of Act 345 Benefit Provisions as of June 30, 2024
+Brief Summary of Act 345 Benefit Provisions as of June 30, 2025

-Eligibility Amount Service Retirement Members hired after 7/1/2009 (excluding Dept. Heads) Straight life pension equals 2.0% (2.5% if member has at least 25 years of service for all members or age 60 with 10 years of service for Fire Fighters (including Command)) of 3-year Average Final Compensation (AFC) times the first 25 years of service plus 1.0% of AFC times years of service in excess of 25 years.
+Eligibility Amount Service Retirement Members hired after 7/1/2009 (excluding Dept. Heads) Age 52 with 25 or more years of service, age 55 with 15 or more years of service, or age 60 with 10 years of service.
+Straight life pension equals 2.0% (2.5% if member has at least 25 years of service for all members or age 60 with 10 years of service for Fire Fighters (including Command)) of 3-year Average Final Compensation (AFC) times the first 25 years of service plus 1.0% of AFC times years of service in excess of 25 years.
 Dept. Heads before 7/1/2019 and Other Members hired before 7/1/2009 25 or more years of service regardless of age or age 60 with 10 years of service.
 Straight life pension equals 2.0% (2.8% if member has at least 25 years of service for all members or age 60 with 10 years of service for Fire Fighters (including Command)) of 3-year AFC times first 25 years of service plus 1.0% of AFC times years of service in excess of 25 years.
 Department Heads promoted into the bargaining unit after July 1, 2019 have benefits as provided in the Police Command or Fire Fighters contract.
 Deferred Retirement 10 or more years of service.
 Computed as service retirement but based upon service, AFC and benefits in effect at termination.
 Benefit begins at the date retirement would have occurred had the member remained in employment.
 Members hired after July 1, 2009 who leave the City prior to: • Age 52 (with at least 25 years of service) are eligible to commence benefits at age 52;• Age 55 (with at least 15 years of service, but less than 25 of service) are eligible to commence benefits at age 55; and• Age 60 (with at least 10 years of service, but less than 15 of service) are eligible to commence benefits at age 60.
 Death after Retirement Survivor's Pension Payable to a surviving spouse, if any, upon the death of a retired member who was receiving a straight life pension which was effective July 1, 1975 or later.
 Spouse's pension equals 60% of the straight life pension the deceased retiree was receiving.
 Non-Duty Death-in-Service Survivor's Pension Payable to a surviving spouse, if any, upon the death of a member with 20 or more years of service.
 Accrued straight life pension actuarially reduced in accordance with an Option I election.

-Brief Summary of Act 345 Benefit Provisions as of June 30, 2024
+Brief Summary of Act 345 Benefit Provisions as of June 30, 2025